-Over the next few years support for the Rescue Squad was phenomenal, and we continued to grow and grow with the purchase of our first fleet of emergency vehicles in 1976.
+Over the next few years support for the MVEU, was phenomenal, and we continued to grow with the purchase of our first fleet of emergency vehicles in 1976.

-In April, 2006, after 45 years, we said goodbye to our old home on Alcoa Bridge Road and moved into a new state-of-the-art quarters at 341 E Orvis Street to begin a new chapter of services for the people of Massena and the surrounding communities.
+In April, 2006, after 45 years, we said goodbye to our old home on Alcoa Bridge Road and moved into a new building at 341 E Orvis Street to begin a new chapter of services for the people of Massena and the surrounding communities.

-The Massena Volunteer Emergency Unit (MVEU, dba Massena Rescue Squad) is owned by the Town of Massena and is manned primarily by Volunteers from 6 PM to 6 AM .
+The Massena Volunteer Emergency Unit (MVEU, dba Massena Rescue Squad) meaning, Massena Rescue Squad is owned by the Town of Massena and the MVEU is contracted with the town and is manned primarily by Volunteers from 6 PM to 6 AM .
 The building is manned 24 hours a day with the help of E5 Support systems that man the building from 6 AM to 6 PM.
 The MVEU does on an average 1,800 calls a year, and the E5 staff and volunteers are very busy.
 E5 Support helps maintain the high standards in patient care we have been known for and makes sure that the MVEU meets the standards of NYS DOH, OSHA, and the Department of Transportation (DOT).

 The MVEU is managed by the elected board of Directors.
 The Board consists of a President (who is in charge of administrative and building functions), Secretary, Treasurer, Board chair, and two (2) vice chairs that help with all the administrative functions.
 The Chief who is in charge of all operational aspects of the MVEU has three (3) other Chiefs that assist him.
 The Board of Directors in turn is watched over by the Board Of Managers that in turn reports to the Town Board.